Preface

 Vim Reference Guide is intended as a concise learning resource for beginner to intermediate level Vim users.
 It has more in common with cheatsheets than a typical text book.
 Most features are presented using a sample usage.
 Topics like Regular Expressions and Macros have more detailed explanations and examples due to their complexity.

 The features covered in this guide are shaped and limited by my own experiences since 2007.
-Fourteen years would seem a long time to have already become an expert, but I'm not there yet (nor do I have a pressing need for such expertise).
-The earlier version of this guide was written five years back and I still took more than three months to get it fit for publication.
-A large portion of that time was spent correcting my understanding of Vim commands, going through user and reference manuals, getting good at using built-in help, learning more features and so on.
+You might expect me to have already become an expert, but I'm not there yet (nor do I have a pressing need for such expertise).
+The earlier version of this guide was written in 2017 and I did an extensive rework to get it fit for publication.
+A large portion of that time was spent correcting my understanding of Vim commands, going through user and reference manuals, getting good at using the built-in help, learning new features and so on.

 Prerequisites